appseed-io/supermodular/README.md

 * **cordova-plugin-inappbrowser** - Provides a web browser view.
 It could be used to open images, access web pages, and open PDF files.
 * **cordova-plugin-geolocation** - Grab the current location of the user, or grab continuous location changes
 * **nl.x-services.plugins.socialsharing** - Share images, text, messages via Facebook, Twitter, Email, SMS, WhatsApp, etc using this plugin (https://github.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin.git).
+* **de.appplant.cordova.plugin.email-composer** - The plugin provides access to the standard interface that manages the editing and sending an email message.
 * **cordova-plugin-network-information** - This plugin provides an implementation of an old version of the Network Information API.
 It provides information about the device's cellular and wifi connection, and whether the device has an internet connection.
 * **cordova-plugin-whitelist** - This plugin implements a whitelist policy for navigating the application webview on Cordova 4.0
 * **cordova-plugin-transport-security** - Cordova / PhoneGap Plugin to allow 'Arbitrary Loads' by adding a declaration to the Info.plist file to bypass the iOS 9 App Transport Security